JeffAbrahamson/dotfiles/README.md

 That said, I don't often test as people who aren't me, and this is a background utility project, so goodness knows if it will really work for you out of the box.
-I'm pretty sure it won't hurt, up to overwriting some of your dotfiles if you do script/bootstrap.
+I'm pretty sure it won't hurt, up to overwriting some of your dotfiles if you run install.sh.

 If you see problems or opportunities for improvement, please [open an issue](https://github.com/JeffAbrahamson/dotfiles/issues) on this